-All BoC entities comply with the following Bank's general AML/CTF policies, principles and practices:
+All Bank of Cyprus entities must comply with the following Bank's general AML/CTF policies, principles and practices:

-- 1. To maintain appropriate manuals on AML/CTF, including detailed procedures and controls for implementing BoC's AML/CTF policy.
+- 1. To maintain appropriate manuals on AML/CTF, including detailed procedures and controls for implementing the Bank's AML/CTF policy.

 - 2. To apply a risk-based approach towards ML/TF risks.
 This includes assessment on:

 - a. country risk

 - b. product risk

 - c. customer risk legal form

 - d. industry risk

 - e. transaction risk

 - f. distribution channel risk

-- 3. The main categories which BoC classifies the customers in terms of ML/TF risk are the following:
+- 3. The main categories which the Bank classifies the customers in terms of ML/TF risk are the following:

 - a.
-Not Accepted (business relationship cannot commence or continue) - b.
+Not Accepted (business relationship cannot commence or continue)

+- b.
 High Risk (enhanced due diligence measures are applied with the regular review taking place at least annually) - c.
 Significant Risk (enhanced due diligence measures are applied with the regular review taking place at least every two years) - d.
 Moderate Risk (normal due diligence measures are applied with the review taking place at least every 3 years) - e.
 Low, (simplified due diligence measures are applied with the review taking place at least every 6 years). - 4.
-To strictly adhere to BoC's Customer Acceptance Policy. - 5.
-To apply appropriate Customer Due Diligence by: - a. ascertaining the identity of the customer before establishing a business relationship or making a one-off transaction - b. establishing the Ultimate Beneficial Owner of legal entities taking particular care on the identification of the true owners of trusts, foundations, client accounts and other similar entities - c. building a detailed Economic Profile of the Customer - d. undertaking Enhanced Due Diligence for High and Significant Risk Customers and transactions - e. updating the identification data of customers on a regular basis - f.
+To strictly adhere to the Bank's Customer Acceptance Policy. - 5.
+To apply appropriate Customer Due Diligence by: - a. ascertaining the identity of the customer before establishing a business relationship or making a oneoff transaction - b. establishing the Ultimate Beneficial Owner of legal entities taking particular care on the identification of the true owners of trusts, foundations, client accounts and other similar entities - c. building a detailed Economic Profile of the Customer - d. undertaking Enhanced Due Diligence for High and Significant Risk Customers and transactions - e. updating the identification data of customers on a regular basis - f.
 Detecting suspicious activities/transactions and where appropriate, reporting such activities/transactions to the local FIU. - 6.
 To take reasonable steps, including the implementation of specialised software packages for the continuous monitoring of the customers' accounts, to enable suspicious transactions to be recognised and to maintain procedures for the reporting of such transactions to the appropriate authorities. - 7.
-To adhere to directives and guidance from regulatory and other authorities relevant to sanctions and embargos and ensure strict adherence to BoC's Sanctions Policy. - 8.
+To adhere to directives and guidance from regulatory and other authorities relevant to sanctions and embargos and ensure strict adherence to the Bank's Sanctions Policy. - 8.
 To cooperate with authorities and other financial institutions to the extent that this is permitted by applicable laws. - 9.
 To be extremely cautious with regards to the higher risk services (e.g. correspondent banking, private banking business) and implement enhanced procedures and measures in this purpose. - 10.
-To adhere (i) to certain requirements of the Patriot Act related to BoC's obligations as a responded bank, as well as (ii) certain requirements of the Patriot Act pertaining to the operation of correspondent banks in the USA which can be applied by overseas financial institutions as well.
+To adhere (i) to certain requirements of the Patriot Act related to the Bank's obligations as a responded bank, as well as (ii) certain requirements of the Patriot Act pertaining to the operation of correspondent banks in the USA which can be applied by overseas financial institutions as well.

-BoC no longer relies on Professional Intermediaries (PIs) (i.e., Introducers) for the purpose of the introduction of clients and does not maintain such agreements.
-In very exceptional cases, BoC could enter into a specific agreement with certain professionals, for services like certification of KYC documents and where the relevant professional has common clients with BoC.
-Such exceptional agreements, which fall under the definition of "Approved Introducer" of the relevant CBC AML Directive, are approved by the AMLCO, in conformity with the Directive, while the Audit Committee is requested to provide its approval.
+It is noted that the Bank no longer relies on Professional Intermediaries (PIs) (i.e., Introducers) for the purpose of introduction of clients and does not maintain such agreements.
+In very exceptional cases, the Bank could enter into a specific agreement with certain professionals, for services like certification of KYC documents and where the relevant professional has common clients with the Bank.
+Such exceptional agreements, which fall under the definition of "Approved Introducer" of the relevant CBC AML Directive, must be approved by the AMLCO, in conformity with the Directive, while the Audit Committee will also be requested to provide its approval.

-BoC is committed to complying with the relevant AML/CTF Laws, Regulations and Directives to maintain the highest possible standards and practices and demands that all management and staff to adhere to these practices.
+The Bank of Cyprus is committed to comply with the relevant AML/CTF Laws, Regulations and Directives to maintain the highest possible standards and practices and demands all management and staff to adhere to these practices.